dbrgn/superblock/README.rst

 superblock
 ##########

-A script written in Python 2 to analyze the superblock of a ext2 formatted file.
+A script written in Python 2 to analyze the superblock of an ext2/ext3 formatted file.

 Such a file can be created as follows::

-    $ dd count=1024 if=/dev/zero of=filesystem.ext2
+    $ dd count=4096 if=/dev/zero of=filesystem.ext3
-    $ sudo mkfs.ext2 filesystem.ext2
+    $ sudo mkfs.ext3 filesystem.ext3

 It can be mounted with ::

-    $ sudo mount -t ext2 -o loop filesystem.ext2 /mnt/mountpoint
+    $ sudo mount -t ext3 -o loop filesystem.ext3 /mnt/mountpoint

 Install